hyperreality/American-British-English-Translator/README.md

 # Don't check spelling differences or different meanings, only check for meanings exclusive to one of the dialects
 $ english-translate --exclusive

+# Print only the first instance of any identified words
+$ english-translate --firstonly

 # Do not use colors
 $ english-translate --no-color
 ```